NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 ##### Storage Space Usage Details Explanation

-If `include_space_usage_details` is set to `True`, then four additional fields will be included on the output.
+If `include_space_usage_details` is set to `True`, then four additional fields will be included in the output.
 These fields will be labeled with the keys 'Snap.
 Reserve', 'Capacity', 'Usage', and 'Footprint'.
 These fields and their relation to the 'Size' field are explained in the table below.

 | Field         | Explanation                                                                                                                        |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------|